 Cooking at home is a wonderful way to save money and eat more healthfully.
 You’re in complete control over what you make, what goes in your food, and how it’s prepared.
 To make the cooking experience enjoyable, it’s important to stock your kitchen with the right equipment that will help you bring delicious plant-powered dishes to life.
-Here are twelve kitchen essentials that I’ve come to love, and can’t imagine living without.
+Here are twelve vegan kitchen appliances that I’ve come to love, and can’t imagine living without.
 Cheers!

 Did you know dull knives are actually the cause of most kitchen knife accidents?
 The sharper the knife, the less likely it is to go somewhere you don’t want it to—like into your finger.
 I’ve made this mistake for years.
 I bought one of those big knife sets thinking that the more knives, the better!
 But in reality, more knives = more problems.
 For 98% of the chopping, mincing, and dicing you do, all you need is one great chef’s knife that can last you a lifetime (assuming you care for it and sharpen it regularly).
 One well cared for chef’s knife and a serrated bread knife and you’re golden.